Blendify/blender-manual/trunk/blender_docs/manual/about/contribute/guides/markup_guide.rst

    Order naming with specific identifiers at the end.
 Format
-   Use ``.png`` for images that have solid colors such as screenshots of the Blender interface, and ``.jpg`` for images with a lot of color variances, such as sample renders and photographs.
+   Use ``.png`` for images that have solid colors such as screenshots of the Blender interface, and ``.jpg`` for images with a high amount of color variance, such as sample renders and photographs.

    Do not use animated ``.gif`` files, these are hard to maintain, can be distracting and are usually large in file size.
 Instead use a video if needed (see `Videos`_ below).